-Total amortization expense, which is associated with the selling, general and administrative expenses on the condensed consolidated statements of operations, was \$0.2 million and \$1.1 million for the three months ended March 31, 2021 and 2020, respectively.
+Total amortization expense, which is associated with selling, general and administrative expenses on the condensed consolidated statements of operations, was \$0.2 million and \$0.1 million for the three months ended June 30, 2021 and 2020, respectively, and \$0.3 million and \$1.2 million for the six months ended June 30, 2021 and 2020, respectively.

 Identifiable intangibles are tested for impairment whenever events or changes in circumstances indicate that their carrying amount may not be recoverable.
-There were no impairment charges recorded for our identifiable intangibles for the three months ended March 31, 2021.
+There were no impairment charges recorded for our identifiable intangibles for the three and six months ended June 30, 2021.

 On March 31, 2020, we evaluated our intangible assets for impairment due to current industry conditions including a reduction in global economic growth expectations, a significantly reduced demand for crude oil and refined products, the significant decline in commodity prices and the corresponding impact on future expectations of demand for our products and services primarily related to the COVID-19 pandemic as well as the resulting decline in the quoted price of our common stock.
-As a result of the analysis, we determined that the carrying values of certain intangible assets were no longer recoverable, which resulted in an impairment charge of \$11.9 million in the asset group that includes fracturing systems and well construction related to technology and internally-developed software and an impairment charge of \$28.6 million in our tracer diagnostics asset group related to customer relationships, technology, internally developed software and trademarks, each recorded on March 31, 2020.
+As a result of the analysis, we determined that the carrying values of certain intangible assets were no longer recoverable, which resulted in an impairment charge of \$11.9 million in the asset group that includes fracturing systems and well construction related to technology and internally-developed software and an impairment charge of \$28.6 million in our tracer diagnostics asset group related to customer relationships, technology, internally-developed software and trademarks, each recorded on March 31, 2020.
 Following the impairment charges in the first quarter of 2020, we had no remaining identifiable intangible balances in the asset group that includes our fracturing systems and well construction or our tracer diagnostics asset group.
+There were no impairment charges recorded for our identifiable intangibles for the three months ended June 30, 2020.